Alexis Skyy Shows Off Her Booty & Dances To A Drake Song: ‘After 1000000 Times I Think I Got It’

 In the caption of her video, Alexis joked that it took her “1000000” times to get the dance routine correct.

-Fans loved the new video, especially because Alexis’s famous behind looked fantastic in her tight pants.
-She also flaunted her toned midriff by wearing a crop top that revealed several inches of her bare skin.
-In less than ten hours, more than 502,000 people viewed Alexis’ video, and over 70,600 users liked it.
+Fans absolutely loved the new video, especially because Alexis’s famous behind looked fantastic in her tight, figure-enhancing pants.
+She also flaunted her very toned midriff by wearing a crop top that revealed several inches of bare skin.
+In less than 10 hours, more than 502,000 people viewed Alexis’s sexy video and over 70,600 users liked it.

-Thousands of her fans took to her comments section to compliment the reality star on her dancing and her good looks.
-However, some fans also noticed that it looked like Alexis made the moves backward, although a few people pointed out that the camera was likely flipped.
+Thousands of fans took to the comments section to compliment the reality star on her dancing and good looks.
+However, some fans also noticed that it looked like Alexis did the moves backward, although a few people pointed out that the camera was likely flipped.

-“Your body is so lit,” raved one user, adding a weary face emoji and a heart eyes emoji to their comment.
+“Your body is so lit,” raved one user, adding a weary face and heart-eyes emoji to the comment.

-“Your gorgeous and killed it but you still sang the words wrong,” wrote a second person, inserting a flame emoji to their remark.
+“Your [sic] gorgeous and killed it but you still sang the words wrong,” wrote a second person, inserting a flame emoji to their remark.

-“It’s always the simple ones that seem the most complex you did great,” complimented a third fan, trailing their message with a simple red heart emoji.
+“It’s always the simple ones that seem the most complex you did great,” complimented a third fan, trailing the message with a simple red heart emoji.

-A few days ago, Alexis showed off her smooth moves in a video of herself dancing to “Alkaline” by Side Chick to celebrate reaching four million followers on Instagram.
+A few days ago, Alexis showed off her smooth moves in a video of herself dancing to “Alkaline” by Side Chick to celebrate reaching 4 million followers on Instagram.